An American Odyssey: Harvesting Madaké Bamboo in the Southeast

 Me with Jim on left and with Keiji on right, 2010 and 2011

 Jim, it turned out, had previously hosted another American shakuhachi maker who had left a scar on his trust.
-This person, in a fit of what we can only call “bamboo madness,” apparently wanted to haul away massive quantities of the bamboo in a rented moving truck.
-Jim had justifiably sworn off ever hosting another “shakuhachi maniac.”
+This person, in a fit of what we can only call “bamboo madness”, apparently wanted to haul away massive quantities of the bamboo in a rented moving truck.
+Jim had justifiably sworn off ever hosting another “shakuhachi maniac”.

-Somehow, in our correspondence, I managed to convey my deep respect for both the plant and the people who steward it.
+Somehow, I managed to convey my deep respect for both the plant and the people who steward it.
 He decided to take a chance on me, a chance I swore I would not take for granted.
 True to his word, Jim graciously secured the necessary permissions from landowners, and soon, I was on a plane.

 Meeting Keiji-san deepened my appreciation, but it also ignited my curiosity.
 How did these plants travel an ocean to put down roots so far from home?
 This question sent me down a historical rabbit hole, where I discovered an unlikely saga of pioneers and philanthropists.